GluuFederation/docs-ce-prod/3.1.3/source/user-management/replace-expired-jks-scim.md

                 -expiration 365 > keys-rs.json
     ```

-    In this example expiration of 365 days was used.
-Replace "secret" with right passwords.
+    In this example, the files expire in 365 days.
+Replace "secret" with the correct passwords.

-1. Verify two files with **valid** json content have been created.
-Otherwise, check you are properly following the instructions.
+1. Verify that two files with **valid** JSON content have been created.
+Otherwise, check that you properly followed the instructions.

-1. Login to oxTrust and go to `OpenId connect` > `Clients` > `SCIM Requesting Party Client`.
-Scroll down to `JWKS` text box and paste the contents of file `keys-rp.json`.
+1. Log into oxTrust and navigate to`OpenId connect` > `Clients` > `SCIM Requesting Party Client`.
+Scroll down to `JWKS` text box and paste the contents of the `keys-rp.json` file.
 Back up previous content before applying the edit.

 1. In oxTrust, go to `OpenId connect` > `Clients` > `SCIM Resource Server Client`.
-Scroll down to `JWKS` text box and paste the contents of file `keys-rs.json`.
+Scroll down to the `JWKS` text box and paste the contents of the `keys-rs.json` file.
 Back up previous content before applying the edit.

 1. Compute the encrypted password used for file `fresher-scim-rs.jks`.
-While logged in at Gluu Server chroot, type `python` and press Enter.
+While logged into the Gluu Server chroot, type `python` and press Enter.
 Paste the following in the interpreter:

     ```
     import base64